rpunk/compound-simulation/README.md

 1. run `node simulation-script.js init` to initialize the proposal
 2. You can check the proposal by run `node simulation-script.js getProposal`
-3. wait serveral minutes and run `node simulation-script.js castVote` You have to wait serveral minutes to reach specific block height to vote for the proposal
+3. wait serveral minutes and run `node simulation-script.js castVote`

+   Make sure to reach specific block height to vote for the proposal

-4. wait serveral minutes and run `node simulation-script.js queue` You have to wait serveral minutes to reach specific block height to queue the proposal
+4. wait serveral minutes and run `node simulation-script.js queue`

+   Make sure to reach specific block height to queue the proposal
 5. run `node simulation-script.js increaseTime` to skip two days.
 6. run `node simulation-script.js execute` to execute the proposal